 If I Was Driving a Car When Hit by a Truck, What Type of Lawyer Should I Use?

-Your typical auto accident and commercial truck accident involve a different players and different challenges.
+Your typical auto accident and commercial truck accident involve different players and different challenges.

 A big rig accident is many driver’s worst nightmare.

-Semi-truck accidents almost always result in more severe injuries and property damage than a regular accident.
+Semi-truck accidents almost always result in more severe injuries and property damage than regular accidents.

 Commercial trucks make up a significant part of the U.S. economy, with nearly 70 percent of all freight in the United States riding on trucks.

 The trucking industry alone moves more than 9 billion tons of freight every year.